I had a personal pact to post this pack of pepper tweed things

 And of course a reprise of the tweed dweeb below, worn with the short-sleeve chambray shirt (the short sleeves avoid the fussiness at the cuffs and I like the rounded collars with the collarless jacket).
 The skirt fits surprisingly slim, I'm not used to skirts fitting around the waist.
 This one is sitting slightly high waisted instead of riding on my hips like most.

-They're beige with tiny polka dots but it just looks like I have pasty legs, which I do.
+In case you're wondering, yes, I am wearing tights.
+They're beige with tiny polka dots but it just looks like I have pasty legs, which I do. |

 Pepper tweed cons: the loosely woven fabric will easily snag (my vintage crystal bracelet caused a few before I became keenly aware to keep it away), the loosely woven fabric can also get out of shape (you can see above the uneven skirt hem) and though more than 50% cotton, I still wish for a 100% natural material, silk for the poly content would be lovely.